aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

-the XML maps in the workbook.
+Gets the XML maps in the workbook.

 **Returns:**
 [XmlMapCollection](../../com.aspose.cells/xmlmapcollection)